threeal/actions-kit/packages/dev/README.md

 [![npm version](https://img.shields.io/npm/v/@actions-kit/dev)](https://www.npmjs.com/package/@actions-kit/dev)
 [![build status](https://img.shields.io/github/actions/workflow/status/threeal/actions-kit/build.yml?branch=dev@latest)](https://github.com/threeal/actions-kit/actions/workflows/build.yml?query=branch%3Adev%40latest)

-A development tool library of [Actions Kit](https://github.com/threeal/actions-kit), an additional [toolkit](https://github.com/actions/toolkit) for developing [GitHub Actions](https://github.com/features/actions).
+A development tool library for [Actions Kit](https://github.com/threeal/actions-kit), an additional [toolkit](https://github.com/actions/toolkit) for developing [GitHub Actions](https://github.com/features/actions).

+This package simplifies the development configuration of other packages in the Actions Kit and can also be used in other projects.
+It uses the following stacks for project development:

+- [TypeScript](https://www.typescriptlang.org/): The primary language for project development.
+- [Prettier](https://prettier.io/): A code formatter for TypeScript, JavaScript, and JSON source files.
+- [ESLint](https://eslint.org/): A linter for TypeScript and JavaScript code.
+- [Jest](https://jestjs.io/): A testing framework for TypeScript and JavaScript code.

+This package offers two main features:
+- A dev tool that serves as the primary entry point for executing various commands.
+- A default configuration along with the flexibility to modify it according to the specific requirements of a project.

 ## Installation